lizmtobin/Student-Wellbeing-App/README.md

    - Create all necessary database tables
    - Seed the database with test users for each role
    - Create an admin user (username: 'admin', password: 'admin123')
+   - As only Authorised Users can login, you will need to seed Users to test the App

    Note: The database is not automatically seeded on startup.
 You must explicitly run one of the above commands to initialize the database.